davidemerson/nnix.com/content/projects/2024-09-cherubgyre.md

   toc = true
 +++

+# status
+My goal is to have a working alpha inside six months, the time it took Andy Goldsworthy to complete “Boulder”, allegedly.

+As of 11 October 2024,
+- API development started
+- App wireframes at about 80%
+- AWS Lambda development started

 # overview
 This is a repository of design notes for an application I'm building, slowly and in spare time.